 Related: 5 Tips For Marketing on Instagram

 In less than a decade, Instagram has gone from a new concept to an undeniable social media force.
 One thing is clear: they are ready to keep evolving as technology does.
-With constant updates made to the app’s features as well as their algorithm, it is more important than ever to be savvy about how content is being ranked.
+With constant algorithmic updates made to the app’s features as well as their algorithm, it is more important than ever to be savvy about how high-quality content is being ranked.
 Using the insights and tips above should prove a great first step toward getting more visibility and results from your Instagram account.